Last updated on January 22nd, 2024 at 11:19 am

-When it comes to USA states then as like the national average the credit score also increases by state.
+When it comes to the USA states then as with the national average the credit score also increases by state.
 This increase was better as compared to the year 2019 because in 2020 all 51 states show an uptrend while in 2019 only 42.

 See the graph on credit score average by state.

 In 25 states the growth in credit score was more than 7 points which is a normal growth rate.
 For example, the District of Columbia +10, Delaware +9, and California +8 points.
 While in other states this growth was either 7 points or below it while the average across 25 states is +3 points.

 There are two states, Arizona and the District of Columbia with an increase of 10 points which is the highest among all 50 states.
 Their credit score was low as compared to others that’s why the change was just 2 to 3 points greater than the other states.

 The Minnesota state remained at the highest credit score of 739 which is the border of the good category starting from 670 and ending at 739.
 No state in all 50 has a credit score in the 740 to 799 range.

 Those states with the least increase like Nebraska (+5), South Dakota (+4), North Dakota (+3), New Hampshire (+5), and Georgia (+4) have more than the average credit score of 706 in 2019.
 Here is the table.

 The average starting credit score of states which show the highest increase was 695 in 2019.
 These 25 states show an increase of 7 to 10 points in 2020.
 While the other 26 states with the least increase have an average starting score of 720 in 2019.
 This means that the poor and fair credit score gains more points as compared to the good and above.

 What is the average credit score by race?

 The credit score differs when it comes to races in the United States.
 These races are divided into four groups.
 The Asians, White, Black, Hispanic, and others.